epfml/getting-started/README.md

 1. Clone this repository and create a `user.yaml` file in the root folder of the repo using the template in `templates/user_template.yaml` but <ins>**do not modify the template**</ins>.

-2. Fill in `user.yaml` your username, userID and groupID in `user.yaml`.
+2. Fill in `user.yaml` your username and userID in `user.yaml`.
 You can find this information in your profile on people.epfl.ch (e.g. https://people.epfl.ch/alexander.hagele) under “Administrative data”.
 If you like, there's also a field for wandb API key to fill out.

 3. Create a pod with 1 GPU which expires in 7 days and uses the image stored at [link](https://ic-registry.epfl.ch/harbor/projects/33/repositories/tml%2Ftml) (you may need to install pyyaml with `pip install pyyaml` first).
 ```bash